HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <div class="row no-gutters">
     <div class="col-6 pr-3">
-        Arriving this step, you have a single hash (before proof) which is a cryptographic proof that a contract is signed by us.
-Later you can prove this fact with exposing the original content with your signature.
+        Arriving this step, you have a single hash (Proof of Existence) which is a cryptographic proof that a contract has been signed by you ("the signature exists").
+Later you can prove this fact with exposing the original signed content.
         <br>
-        The operation will register this hash on the blockchain in a transaction, hence the timestamp of the containing block will provide a proof with a consensus that the content had to be created until this time.
+        The operation will register this hash on the blockchain in a transaction, hence the timestamp of the containing block will provide a proof with a consensus that the content was created before this time.
         <br>
-        A single DAC transaction consists of one or multiple <a href="/#/dac?id=operations-and-signed-operations">DAC operations</a>.
-Registering a hash - or as we call before proof - is also such an operation.
+        A single DAC transaction consists of one or multiple <a href="/#/glossary?id=operations-and-signed-operations">DAC operations</a>.
+Registering a hash - or as we call Proof of Existence - is also such an operation.
 Read more about DAC operations <a href="/#/dac?id=operations-and-signed-operations">here</a>.
     </div>
     <div class="col-6">
         <div class="alert alert-info pb-0 mb-0">